mjbots/power_dist/docs/reference.md

 ### JST PH-4 Switch ###

-Looking at the pins of the connector from the top with the mjbots logo right side up the pins are numbered from right to left.
+A small white dot is present on the silk screen near pin 1.

  - 1 - LED+ - LED positive
  - 2 - LED- - LED ground
- - 3 - SWP - Switch positive
+ - 3 - SWG - Switch ground
- - 4 - SWG - Switch ground
+ - 4 - SWP - Switch positive

+### Onboard Switch (mjpower-ss only) ###

+The onboard switch is connected in parallel to the external switch.
+If either the onboard switch is set to the ON position, or the external switch pins are tied together, the board will pre-charge and provide power to the output when the input voltage reaches a small threshold below the minimum input voltage.

-### JST PH-3 CAN ###
+### JST PH-3 CAN (power_dist only) ###

 Looking at the pins of the connector with the mjbots logo right side up, the pins are numbered from the bottom to the top.